ibm-cloud-docs/direct-link/subnet-configuration.md

 **Caveats for VLANS and VRF:**
  * Inter-account VLAN spanning is not allowed in the VRF environment.
  * IPSEC VPN service is limited.

+**Note:** VRF does not prevent SSL or PPTP VPN access, but its behavior changes.
+Without VRF, one VPN connection is enough to see all servers on your account.
+With VRF, you can only access resources in the market associated with your VPN.
+So if you connect to the DAL VPN, you can only connect to DAL servers.

 IBM Cloud ASN is **13884**, for Public and Private services.
  * The default ASN for a customer when ordering is **64999**, but the default can be changed by customer request.